apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 <img src="images/empty_file_template.png" class="screenshot" alt="Empty file template"/>

 2. Click **Next** and name the file `LaunchList.graphql`.
-Make sure it's saved at the same level as your `schema.graphqls` file.
+Make sure it's saved at the same level as your `schema.json` file.
 As previously, don't add it to any target.

 3. Copy your final operation from Sandbox Explorer by selecting the three dot (aka "meatball") menu to the right of your operation name and selecting "Copy Operation":